The Beatles performed before 18,000 fans at the Convention Hall in Atlantic City, New Jersey.

 After the show The Beatles left the venue in a laundry truck, as their limousine was too conspicuous.
 That night they stayed at the Marquis De Lafayette Hotel in nearby Cape May, where they stayed for a few days prior to their 2 September concert in Philadelphia.

-During their stay in Atlantic City, John Lennon and Paul McCartney wrote the song ‘Every Little Thing’, which appeared on the Beatles For Sale album at the end of 1964.
+During their stay in Atlantic City, John Lennon and Paul McCartney wrote two songs for the Beatles For Sale album.
+The first was ‘Every Little Thing’.

 Also on this day...